lukasgarbas/multiencoder/README.md

 DME scores show how much weight does the multi-encoder assign to each cls representation when embedding a given sentence:
-- When predicting if sentence "He can will go" is linguistically correct, the model uses 0.66 of Electra and 0.34 or RoBERTa.
+- When predicting if sentence "He can will go" is linguistically correct, the model uses 0.66 of Electra and 0.34 of RoBERTa.
 - It's quite fun to inspect these scores.
 Especially if you train on multilingual corpora (i.e. sentences in different languages) and mix two monolingual models.

 ## Combining more than two models